Important: please read this message before following the guidance

 Toilets will need to be opened pre-match, during the match and for 30 minutes following the match.
-Toilets should be cleaned regularly in line with the information provided in the relevant section “keeping facilities clean” in the Welsh Government guidance for sports, clubs and facilities, and capacity should be managed via entry and exit and to allow for the 2m physical distancing to be maintained.
+Toilets should be cleaned regularly in line with the information provided in the relevant section “keeping facilities clean” in the ‘Guidance for sports, clubs and facilities’ section of this guidance, and capacity should be managed via entry and exit and to allow for the two metres physical distancing to be maintained.

-Participants will be encouraged to refrain from spitting or rinsing out their mouths on or around the playing area.
+Participants must be encouraged to refrain from spitting or rinsing out their mouths on or around the playing area.

 Clubhouses and hospitality

-Venues will only use clubhouses and hospitality facilities in line with Welsh Government guidance on hospitality settings.
+Venues will only use clubhouses and hospitality facilities in line with the Welsh Government Coronavirus Regulations and with due regard to Welsh Government guidance on hospitality settings.